Cottinelli Telmo

 José Ângelo Cottinelli Telmo (1897–1948) was a Portuguese architect, filmmaker, poet, artist, and musician.
 He believed that architecture was not based on a single discipline, but on the unification of various artistic disciplines.
 He was initially an adherent of modernism in architecture but later followed the neoclassical style favoured by the authoritarian government.
 A supporter of the Estado Novo regime, he had the trust of the Minister of Works, Duarte Pacheco, and was made responsible for several major projects, notably the overall design and most visible building for the Portuguese World Exhibition (Lisbon, 1940), and the planning for the expansion of the University of Coimbra in 1943.
-He also designed the construction project for the regime’s Tarrafal concentration camp on the island of Santiago in Cape Verde.
+He also designed the construction project for the Estado Novo regime’s Tarrafal concentration camp on the island of Santiago in Cape Verde.

 Early life

 Telmo was born in Alcântara in the Portuguese capital of Lisbon on 13 November 1897.
 He was the son of Cristiano da Luz Telmo, a cantor at Lisbon Cathedral and Cecília Cottinelli Telmo, a music and piano teacher.
 His father died in 1912.
 He attended the Pedro Nunes High School from 1907 to 1912 and then studied at the Lisbon School of Fine Arts (ESBA), where he graduated in architecture in 1920.
 From an early age he dedicated himself to a variety of artistic fields.
 He drew magazine covers and illustrations, created his first comic strips, wrote music, and in 1918 conducted the ESBA orchestra at the Teatro Nacional de São Carlos opera house in Lisbon.
 His first architectural projects were completed in 1922 and 1923.